DPI Logo DISCOVERY PARTNERS INSTITUTE

 No. Wastewater data alone will not drive public health interventions such as masking orders or shutdowns.
 Rather, we hope this is a tool for communities to use along with other resources to help protect their citizens.

-When public health officials determine that COVID-19 risks are very low, it is anticipated that samples will still be useful, if only as a way to spot new coronavirus variants that could pose new threats to our health.
-Samples may be collected less frequently.
+When public health officials determine that COVID-19 risks are very low, it is anticipated that samples will still be useful, if only to spot new coronavirus variants that could pose new threats to our health.
+As the program has expanded to include other respiratory viruses besides SARS-CoV-2, wastewater sampling continues to provide a public health benefit to communities.

 The program occasionally experiences logistical difficulties in sample collection related to local conditions at the plant, issues with transit logistics, or observed holidays.
 Every effort is made to support the timely collection and shipping of samples for analysis.